biogit/hugo-world/README.md

 #### Blank Hugo theme
 The [blank](https://github.com/vimux/blank/ "Blank — starter Hugo theme for developers") theme seems like a good starting point for creating a Hugo site that will be subsequently styled via a minimalistic CSS framework.
 Downloaded the source ZIP and extracted it in `slug/themes` directory as `blank`.
+#### First page: About
+Try to make a page and a section, since every site needs an *About* page, it is a good place to start.
+The tutorial does not yet explain how index pages work, so this version of the page will be named `about`:

+	hugo new about/about.md

+After editing the MD file to add a title and a line of text as content, the site can be served:

+	hugo server --theme=blank --buildDrafts

+And it appears at `http://localhost:1313/`